Print Friendly and PDF

 Chettinad Chicken Curry ~ Side Dish for Chapathi

 Coming back to today's post is a chicken recipe.
-Its been quite sometime I posted a non veg recipe and here it goes- Chettinad Chicken Curry.
-The chettinad flavors are imparted from the dry roasted spices like our nadan chicken curry (Kerala Style Chicken Curry), check out if you haven't .
+It's been quite sometime I posted a non veg recipe and here it goes- Chettinad Chicken Curry.
+The chettinad flavours are imparted from the dry roasted spices like our nadan chicken curry (Kerala Style Chicken Curry), check out if you haven't.
 I had already tried a Pepper Chicken chettinad.
 The curry serves perfect with chapathis/ naan/ rotis.
-The ingredient list may look long but the procedure is simpler and the only extra work is dry roasting the spices which you can do earlier and start making the curry.
+The ingredient list may look long, but the procedure is simpler and the only extra work is dry roasting the spices which you can do earlier and start making the curry.
 Love this curry with some hot phulkas !!

 Preparation time ~ 25 minutes